indiaaeevans/flickr-photo-search-server/README.md

 # Ransom Note Generator

-Node.js server for retrieving photos of letters (numbers and symbols coming soon...) to generate ransom notes

-The app will take a simple text input and display it as a ransom note using photos hosted on Flickr.
+The app will take a simple text input (letters only--numbers and symbols coming soon) and display it as a ransom note using photos hosted on Flickr.

 # Background